infoshareacademy/jfdzr6-team-placeholders/README.md

-# Heal your car
+# Heal my car
-Heal your car is a web application which makes it easier to take care of your car.
+Heal my car is a web application which makes it easier to take care of your car.

 ## Key Features
 * Book a service for your car,